"Insurgents triggered the second bomb by mobile phone signal as police were about to defuse it, and it injured 19," Chob said.

 Despite martial law imposed in 2004, near daily attacks blamed on Muslim fighters have left about 2,200 people dead and many injured, including Muslims

-Meanwhile in the capital, Bangkok, 780km north of Yala, a state anti-corruption body announced that it would freeze an additional $63m in assets believed to be controlled by Thaksin Shinawatra, the former prime minister who has been accused of corruption.
+Meanwhile in the capital, Bangkok, 780km north of Yala, a state anti-graft body announced that it would freeze an additional $63m in assets believed to be controlled by Thaksin Shinawatra, the ousted prime minister who has been accused of corruption.

-The latest order to freeze the assets of Thaksin and his family would bring to more than $2.1bn the sum frozen on suspicion that it was obtained through corrupt means, said Sak Korseangruang, spokesman for the state Assets Examination Commission.
+The latest order to freeze the assets of Thaksin and his family would bring to more than $2.1bn frozen on suspicion that the money was obtained through corrupt means, said Sak Korseangruang, spokesman for the state Assets Examination Commission.